goedelsoup/keef/README.md

 - 3 Nomad clients
 - 1 Traefik server

-This is defined by the default `datacenters.yml` file found [here](./default.yml).
+This is defined by the default configuration file found [here](./default.yml).
 Until documentation for configuration syntax is provided, this file can serve as an example to allow you to construct your own network topologies.
 The `Vagrantfile` will load your configuration from `hashistak.yml` if it is available.

 ---